|

 haircuts until the day of their baptism.
 They don't celebrate a birthday; they celebrate

-by the total immersion mode and that such baptism is required in order to be a voting member
+by the total immersion mode ("as Jesus was baptized") and that such baptism is required in order to be a voting member

 in the Baptist congregation of a local, organized body of believers.
 Quakers don't baptize at